 T shirts are available from https://myclothing.com/ldpa-minis/12894.school , and cost from £5.50 We may have some in stock ourselves so it is worth asking 😉

-Our Street and Freestyle dancers wear a branded T shirt (A choice of colours in Louise's classes, Blue in Nicky's), or class leotard, with black leggings or trackies, BLACK jazz shoes, black jazz trainers or Black light trainers.
+Our Street and Freestyle dancers wear a branded T shirt, with black leggings or trackies, BLACK jazz shoes, black jazz trainers or Black light trainers.

 T shirts are available from https://myclothing.com/street-with-miss-louise/26314.school prices starting at £5.50, (we may have some in stock ourselves too.)

 Dance shoes can be bought from us, or from any reputable company

 Our Musical theatre students wear a black, branded polo shirt, with any black bottoms and black dance trainers or light trainers.

 This is line with the IDTA's uniform policy for Musical Theatre exams

-Our younger beginners in Ballet and Tap, up to and including Primary Grade, wear a pale pink soft Skirted leotard ( not stick out tutu, skirt at waist please), with pink ballet shoes and socks (no tights until high school unless it is winter and Miss Louise has said that it is okay.), and black tap shoes with heal and toe taps.
-Prices start at £2 for ballet socks, through to £6-12 for skirted leotards and £15.50 for tap shoes
+Our younger beginners in Ballet and Tap, up to and including Primary Grade, wear a pale pink soft Skirted leotard ( not stick out tutu, skirt at waist please), with pink ballet shoes and socks (no tights until high school unless it is winter and Miss Louise has said that it is okay.), and black tap shoes with heel and toe taps.
+Prices start at £2 for ballet socks, through to £10+ for skirted leotards and £15.50 for tap shoes

-Boys wear white branded T shirt, with black shorts, white socks, black ballet shoes and tap shoes
+Boys wear white branded T shirt or a white leotard, with black shorts, white socks, black ballet shoes and tap shoes